All about Hess Charting »Hess Chart Hess Screen Test

 - To differentiate lateral rectus palsy from divergence palsy

-How to perform the Hess Charting
+How to perform the Hess Charting or Hess Screen Test

-The Hess screen test is performed at 50 cm distance (distance between the patient’s eye and the Hess screen) with each eye fixating turn by turn (right eye first and then the left eye).
+The Hess screen test is performed at a 50 cm distance (distance between the patient’s eye and the Hess screen) with each eye fixating turn by turn (right eye first and then the left eye).
 The patient is asked to wear R-G goggles in such a way that the red glass is placed on the right eye (fixating eye) first.

 The patient’s head should be erect and centered on the fixation spot with eyes in primary position throughout the test.
 If he is unable to maintain this position, it is necessary to hold the head in the correct position by another person.